Manthan-Nepal/arc-2025/arc/frontend/arc/frontend/Hasana/basicsOfWebDesign/README.md

   * In the portfolio sections, different elements like id, list, tables, article, paragraph tag, heading tags, header, footer and main content tags were used to create basic structure of the website.
   * While fieldset tag is only used during grouping form elements, I used it in other sections too to make it pleasing for eyes to look at the sections before CSS were applied.
   * The blog page consisted of the navigation bar, blog section: the blog and a reaction section for which I used the checkboxes, and finally a footer.
+## Day 2
+* ### CSS Revision
+  * Revisited the uses of CSS class, ID, and elements.
+  * Used these selectors to initially, style the dummy portfolio made before.
+The fieldset were removed and actual css were applied.
+  * Different display properties was revisited.
+  * In the assignment, dummy online store web page was made, in which display properties, position properties and box model was applied.
+The pseudo-class, specifically, hover, was utilized in the mini project.
+A drop down menu for the navigation Bar links were also implemented.

+* ### Resources visited: W3Schools.com